-The Queensway Project contains nine optioned claim packages along with mineral licenses map staked by NFG.
-The Company acquired the rights to the Queensway Project by map staking mineral licenses and making a series of staged payments in cash and common shares of the Company from 2016 through 2019 under nine separate option agreements.
-All of the option agreements have been fully exercised resulting in 100% ownership by NFG of the mineral licenses related to such option agreements.
-In addition to the nine option agreements, NFG also conducted map staking resulting in 49 map staked mineral licenses, which are held 100% by NFG.
-The optioned lands also carry various net smelter royalties, the option agreements locations can be seen in the figure below.
+The Queensway Project contains 10 optioned claim packages along with mineral licenses map staked by NFG.
+The Company acquired the rights to the Queensway Project by map staking mineral licenses and making a series of staged payments in cash and common shares of the Company from 2016 through 2022 under 10 separate option agreements.
+All of the option agreements have been fully exercised resulting in 100% ownership by NFG of the mineral licenses related to such option agreements except for the most recently entered agreement which was announced on November 3, 2022.
+In addition to the ten option agreements, NFG also conducted map staking resulting in 51 map staked mineral licenses, which are held 100% by NFG.
+The optioned lands also carry various net smelter royalties, the option agreement's locations can be seen in the figure below.
+The most recent additions to the Queensway Project include map staking of 4 contiguous claims at Queensway North totalling 100ha and the newly optioned claims that increased the property package by 551 individual claims totalling 137,750ha.